Symmetric Reduction and Hamilton-Jacobi Equations of the Controlled Underwater Vehicle-Rotor System: Underwater Vehicle with Two Internal Rotors

-In this paper, our goal is to give the regular point reduction by stages and Hamilton-Jacobi theorem of underwater vehicle with two symmetric internal rotors.
-In order to do these, in this section, we first review some relevant definitions and basic facts about underwater vehicle with two symmetric internal rotors, which will be used in subsequent sections.
-We shall follow the notations and conventions introduced in Leonard \cite{le97a, le97b}, Leonard and Marsden \cite{lema97}, Marsden \cite{ma92}, Marsden and Ratiu \cite{mara99}, and Marsden et al \cite{mawazh10}.
+In this section, we first give the the Hamiltonian of underwater vehicle with two internal rotors, in the cases of coincident and non-coincident centers of buoyancy and gravity, respectively.
+We also review some relevant basic facts about underwater vehicle with two internal rotors, which will be used in subsequent sections.
+We shall follow the notations and conventions introduced in Leonard \cite{le97a, le97b}, Leonard and Marsden \cite{lema97}, Marsden \cite{ma92}, Marsden and Ratiu \cite{mara99}, and Marsden et al. \cite{mawazh10}.
 In this paper, we assume that all manifolds are real, smooth and finite dimensional and all actions are smooth left actions.
 For convenience, we also assume that all controls appearing in this paper are the admissible controls.